How Many Days in Lisbon Do You Really Need?

-Planning a trip to Portugal and wondering how many days in Lisbon make for the perfect trip?
-Discover how many days you need for every type of trip and traveler!
+Trying to decide how many days in Lisbon will make for the perfect trip?
+I'll take you through how much time you need for every type of trip and traveler!

-My fellow travel planners will agree that after you decide which cities you're going to visit, the next step is deciding how long to spend in each place.
-If you've never been to your chosen destinations, figuring out the perfect amount of time can become quite frustrating.
+My fellow travel planners will agree that after deciding which cities to visit, the next step is figuring out how long to spend in each place.

-If you're visiting Portugal and trying to decide how many days in Lisbon are ideal for the average tourist, I'm here to help.
-This is such an important part of itinerary planning and yet it's often over looked in the travel blog world.
+This is such an important part of itinerary planning, and yet, it's often overlooked in the travel blog world.
 Hence, why I started dedicating blog posts to this specific topic on popular destinations.

 This post will take into account a handful of factors.
 What type of traveler you are, the style of trip you're looking for, and your overall budget.
 We will consider all these things and more when discussing how many days in Lisbon, Portugal will be right for you!

 If you want the quick answer for the average tourist, three days is the golden ticket.
-This will allow enough time to see the main sights in Lisbon, spend a a few hours in Belem, and spend half a day in Sintra.
-Continue reading for a more in-depth breakdown.
+This will allow enough time to see the main sights in Lisbon, spend a few hours in Belem, and go to Sintra for a half-day or full-day trip.

 The capital is an obvious place to start on a first trip to Portugal.
 Lisbon is a large city with several neighborhoods to explore, a small list of worthwhile attractions, and plenty of restaurants, bars, and cafes to overwhelm your trip research.

-Three days in Lisbon would be the ideal amount of time for a first time visitor that plans to visit other areas of Portugal.
+Three days in Lisbon is the ideal amount of time for a first-time visitor who plans to visit other areas of Portugal.
 While Lisbon is an incredible city, there are other places in Portugal that you will want to carve time out for (like Porto and the Douro Valley).

-While some cities around the world, I am all about lingering and having too much time in...Lisbon isn't one of those cities (just my personal opinion).
+While I am all about lingering and having too much time in some cities...Lisbon isn't one of them (just my personal opinion).

 Here's how I would carve out three days in Lisbon:

-- half day in Sintra, rest of day to explore Lisbon
+• half day in Sintra, rest of the day to explore Lisbon

-- few hours in Belem, rest of day to explore Lisbon
+• few hours in Belem, rest of the day to explore Lisbon

 As you can see, you'll have one full day and a little more than two half days in Lisbon...which is more than plenty.